-For the compliance test, signaling rule SessMgr_SigRules was created for Session Manager to prevent proprietary headers in the SIP messages, sent from Session Manager, from being propagated to Windstream.
-These headers may contain internal addresses or other information about the internal network.
+For the compliance test, signaling rule SM6-1_SigRules was created for Session Manager to prevent proprietary headers in the SIP messages sent from the Session Manager from being propagated to Level 3.
+Select this rule in the center pane, then select the Request Headers tab to view the manipulations performed on request messages such as the initial INVITE or UPDATE message.

-SessMgr_SigRules was created using the default values on all tabs except the Request Headers and Response Headers tabs.
-The Request Headers tab shows the manipulations performed on request messages such as the initial INVITE or UPDATE message.
 An entry is created by clicking the Add In Header Control or Add Out Header Control button depending on the direction (relative to the Avaya SBCE) of the message to be modified.
-Entries were created to perform the following actions:
+The entries perform the following actions:

-- 1. Removes the AV-Correlation-ID header from INVITE messages in the IN direction (Session Manager to Avaya SBCE). - 2.
-Removes the Endpoint-View header from ALL messages in the IN direction.
+- 1. Removes the P-Charging Vector header from the INVITE message in the IN direction (Session Manager to Avaya SBCE). - 2.
+Removes the P-Charging Vector header from the UPDATE message in the IN direction. - 3.
+Removes the P-Location header from the INVITE message in the IN direction.

 Similarly, manipulations can be performed on SIP response messages.
-These can be viewed by selecting the Response Header tab as shown below.
+These can be viewed by selecting the Response Headers tab as shown below.
 Entries were created in the same manner as was done on the Request Headers tab.
 The entries shown perform the following actions: